ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 For each language that should be supported, the `dictionary` property of this object should be extended and the `getPluralForm` function should be provided if missing.

-The `dictionary` property is a `message ID ⇒ translations` map, where the `translations` can be either one sentence (a string) or an array of translations with plural forms for the given language if the message should support plural forms as well.
+The `dictionary` property is a `message ID ⇒ translations` map, where the `translations` can be either a string or an array of translations with plural forms for the given language if the message should support plural forms as well.

 The `getPluralForm` property should be a function that returns the plural form index for a given quantity.
 Note that when using CKEditor 5 translations, this property will be defined by *CKEditor 5 translation assets*.